 kali9 / E+ / Getty Images

 1. Principal protection is a fixed index annuity benefit, helping secure long-term stability.

-2. Tax deferred growth potential is a great opportunity to help build up a revenue source.
+2. Tax-deferred growth potential is a great opportunity to help build up an income source.

-In addition to protection of principal, any interest credited to a fixed index annuity is also protected.
+In addition to principal protection, any interest credited to a fixed index annuity is also protected.
 As an insurance product, a fixed index annuity is not directly invested in the market.
 Rather, interest is credited based on the performance of an external index (e.g., S&P 500®).
 Contract owners typically have the flexibility to choose among a variety of index-linked crediting strategies, many of which include a cap or participation rate.
 Once interest is credited, it can never be decreased due to market volatility.

 4. Liquidity is an important benefit.

-Fixed index annuities offer a variety of liquidity options to allow the owner to access funds in an annuity.
-Many fixed index annuities allow the owner to withdraw up to 10 percent.Many annuities also offer increased or full access to the contract value for qualified care needs.
+Fixed index annuities offer a variety of liquidity options.
+Many fixed index annuities allow the owner free withdrawals up to 10%.Many annuities also offer increased or full access to the contract value for qualified care needs.

 5. Guaranteed income with a fixed index annuity provides long-term income stability.

-A basic fixed index annuity typically does not have any associated mortality and expense fees, management fees or administrative fees, which are typically associated with variable annuities.
+A basic fixed index annuity typically does not have any associated mortality and expense fees, management fees or administrative fees, which are most often associated with variable annuities.
 Fixed index annuities are typically intended to be long-term investments, so there may be fees for withdrawing more than the allotted penalty-free amount.

 Many contract owners elect to add optional riders to their fixed index annuity, such as a lifetime income benefit rider.
 A lifetime income benefit rider provides increased payout flexibility by allowing the owner to receive lifetime income payments during the annuity’s accumulation phase.
-Some riders come with no fee, and others come with a small annual fee.
+Some riders come with no fee, and others come with an annual fee.

 6. Take care of loved ones by ensuring fixed index annuity funds are paid directly to a named beneficiary.

 A fixed index annuity allows contract owners the opportunity to designate a beneficiary to receive a death benefit upon the owner’s death, instead of requiring funds be paid to the owner’s estate.
-This helps loved ones avoid the expense and time of probate.
+This may help loved ones avoid the expense and time of probate.
 If a contract owner dies during the accumulation or distribution phase, the annuity guarantees direct payment to the named beneficiary.
 Depending on the contract, these payments may be in the form of a lump-sum, series of payments, or lifetime payments.